Car Audio Grounding Guide - How to Get a Better Amp Ground

 Grounding and the Big 3 Upgrade

-The Big 3 upgrade is one of the biggest grounding upgrades in car audio.
+The Big 3 upgrade is one of the most important grounding upgrades in car audio.

 The Big 3 usually upgrades: